 Annika Lundkvist approaches issues of urbanism, mobility, environment, and spatial development from a transdisciplinary perspective and through a quality of life lens.
-She values continuously crafting a holistic approach as well as learning from and amplifying best practices globally.

 Her mobility work highlights the many dimensions of enhancing walkability in communities, including the importance of quality, accessible, and affordable public transportation, the myriad of public health benefits, the importance of spatial equity for diverse generations and groups, and the relationship to environmental protection.